History Files

 Messapii (Italics / Illyrians)

-The Illyrian tribes in south-eastern Italy spoke a language belonging to the Messapian group.
-This was an Indo-European branch that was found in Italy alone, but which may have been related to one of the Illyrian languages.
+Illyrian tribes in south-eastern Italy spoke a language which belonged to the Messapian group.
+This was an Indo-European branch which was found in Italy alone, but which may have been related to one of the Illyrian languages.
 It was spoken only by the Iapyges and their three sub-groups, the Dauni, Messapii, and Peucetii.
 Approximately three hundred inscriptions survive which can be dated to the period between the sixth and first centuries BC, after which the Illyrian tribes were submerged by Latin culture and language.

 11th century BC